ewaldmire/ascender/docs/docsite/rst/administration/social_auth.rst

 To set up social authentication for a GitHub Enterprise, you will need to obtain a GitHub Enterprise URL, an API URL, OAuth2 key and secret for a web application.
 To obtain the URLs, refer to the GitHub documentation on `GitHub Enterprise administration <https://docs.github.com/en/enterprise-server@3.1/rest/reference/enterprise-admin>`_ .
 To obtain the  key and secret, you must first register your enterprise-owned application at ``https://github.com/organizations/<yourorg>/settings/applications``.
 In order to register the application, you must supply it with your Authorization callback URL, which is the **Callback URL** shown in the Details page.
 Because its hosted on site and not github.com, you must specify which auth adapter it will talk to.

 Each key and secret must belong to a unique application and cannot be shared or reused between different authentication backends.
-The OAuth2 key (Client ID) and secret (Client Secret) will be used to supply the required fields in the Ascender User Interface.
+The OAuth2 key (Client ID) and secret (Client Secret) will be used to supply the required fields in the climber User Interface.

 1. Click **Settings** from the left navigation bar.